LearningHub_header_Buffalo_CanalBoats_1800x564.jpg

 A Flow of People and Ideas

-The Erie Canal and a system of connecting waterways fulfilled DeWitt Clinton's prophecy that New York would be America's preeminent state, populated from border to border and generating wealth for itself and the nation.
-Soon New York City was the nation's busiest port, most populous city, and foremost seat of commerce and finance.
-Immigrants knew they could find work there and in many new cities sprouting along the canal.
+The Erie Canal and its connecting waterways fulfilled DeWitt Clinton's prediction that New York would become America's leading state—prosperous, populous, and influential from end to end.
+New York City soon emerged as the nation's busiest port, most populous city, and foremost center of commerce and finance.
+Immigrants flocked to the state, knowing they could find work in the many new communities developing along the canal.

-As it opened the American interior to settlement, the canal brought a flow of people and new ideas.
-Social reform movements like abolitionism and women's suffrage, Utopian communities, and various religious movements thrived in the canal corridor.
-The Erie Canal carried more westbound immigrants than any other trans-Appalachian canal.
-These newcomers infused the nation with different languages, customs, practices, and religions.
+As it opened the interior to settlement, the canal also carried a steady flow of ideas.
+Abolitionism, women's suffrage, Utopian experiments, and new religious movements all found fertile ground along the corridor.
+The Erie Canal transported more westbound immigrants than any other trans-Appalachian canal, bringing new languages, customs, and traditions that helped shape the nation.

 Floating Ideas: